Trinka and Sam in Action

 Mexico City, 2017

-Piplo Productions is partners in Mexico City to distribute Trinka and Sam the Day the Earth Shook.
+Piplo Productions partnered with colleagues in Mexico City to distribute Trinka and Sam the Day the Earth Shook.
 We will be developing a free webinar in Spanish to support its use.

-Piplo Productions is partnering with UNICEF-USA and with Rice University Baker Institute for Public Policy to disseminate Trinka and Sam and the Rainy Windy Day in Houston and to develop a Vietnamese version of the story.
+After Hurricane Harvey, Piplo Productions partnered with the National Child Traumatic Stress Network, UNICEF-USA and Rice University Baker Institute for Public Policy to disseminate Trinka and Sam and the Rainy Windy Day in Houston and to develop a Vietnamese version of the story.

 Following the 2016 earthquakes in Ecuador, including a magnitude 7.8 quake that resulted in over 650 deaths and 16,600 injuries, Carmen Rosa Noroña (a member of the Trinka and Sam team who is originally from Ecuador), Carolina Velasco-Hodgson (a member of the Trinka and Sam team from Chile), and Chandra Ghosh Ippen collaborated with Mónica Varea, an Ecuadorean author and Alegría Crespo from Libería Rayuela (a publishing company) to support their campaign titled "Un Cuento por Tu Sonrisa" (a story to make you smile).
 Numerous volunteers and non-profits partnered with Mónica Varea and Libería Rayuela to print and deliver over 50,000 copies of the books to children and parents in the earthquake affected areas.